ABOUT CHRISTIAN

-Christian Clauwers is a Belgian photographer, explorer, public speaker and author.
-His work horizon extends from the oceans to the polar regions, documenting scientific research and the fragile, conflicted relationship between humans and nature.
+Christian Clauwers is a Belgian photographer, explorer, public speaker, and author.
+His work spans from the oceans to the polar regions, documenting scientific research and the complex relationship between humans and nature.

-Clauwers’ journeys as an adventurer and explorer have taken him to the polar extremes of our planet: from 81° North to 78° South.
-He has already circled the globe four times and has explored over 114 countries across all 7 continents.
-He sailed the five oceans and explored their islands, including some of the most remote on the planet, witnessed by few.
+As an adventurer, Clauwers has traveled to the polar extremes of our planet—from 81° North to 78° South—and has explored over 114 countries across all seven continents.
+He has sailed all five oceans, reaching some of the world's most remote and uncharted islands.

-After studying Political Science at the University of Antwerp and Global Management at the Antwerp Management School, Christian worked as a Communications Manager in the Flemish Parliament.
-After this he decided to fully devote his life to documenting the tension between man and nature, such as climate change, and to inspire the world and to bridge people and nature through documentary photography.
+After studying Political Science at the University of Antwerp and Global Management at the Antwerp Management School, Clauwers worked as a Communications Manager in the Flemish Parliament before fully dedicating his life to documentary photography and storytelling

 Self-portrait inside Robert Falcon Scott’s Discovery Hut, built in 1902, and used for the British Antarctic Expeditions in 1901, 1907 and 1910.
 Ross Sea, Antarctica.